vuldin/reactflux-filter/README.md

 http-server dist/
 ```
 Open [http://localhost:8080](http://localhost:8080) in your browser (tested mainly in Firefox nightly).
 This project handles multiple instances, so feel free to open up a few windows and any filter changes will automatically be updated with changes.

+The project does not *require* running the web server (provided by http-server in the line above)... you could just open dist/index.html directly.

 Development
 -----------